-In its General Conclusions, the Review noted that along with clearer formal protections, a supportive culture is key.
+In its General Conclusions, the Review noted that along with clearer formal protections, a supportive institutional culture is key.
 In an apparent rejoinder to the sector’s insistence that there was no problem, the Review observed that: “The recitation of a generally expressed commitment to freedom of speech and academic freedom does not of itself provide strong evidence of the existence of such a culture.”
 As for the sector’s plethora of policy commitments, French did not say that their protections were often obscured by layers of verbiage that left the rules of professional conduct, at best, as clear as mud.
 But he did say that any immediate global review of all relevant policies would be “like cleaning the Augean stables“.

 Against such a backdrop, core aspects of the Model Code provide a kind of policy snowplow where policies overlap and contradict each other.
 As the Ridd case shows (and as Open Minds notes in that case), an apparently clear-cut right in one place may be voided by countervailing restrictions in another***.
 While Open Minds doesn’t cite this aspect of the Code, the Code offers a policy vaccine to the future spread of such cases: “This Code prevails, to the extent of any inconsistency, over any non-statutory policy or rules of the university.”

 By design, this limits the scope for suppression or over-reach via policies addressed to other matters.
 In this way the Code addresses NTEU concerns with scope creep in codes of conduct.
 Often these allow universities to proclaim their commitment to academic freedom in principle, while leaving room to renege in practice.
 While the Review didn’t state its position on the Ridd matter (then still being considered in court), it did note Ridd’s argument, that “his dismissal reflected an unjust application of JCU’s Code of Conduct and Misconduct policies and JCU’s mistaken view that these policies override the University’s Enterprise Bargaining Agreement”.